pratikbhumkar/docker-compose-tutorial/README.md

 # docker-compose-tutorial
-## A mini project with a sample API demonstrating docker-compose
+## A mini project with a sample Node-Express API demonstrating docker-compose
 - Refer docker-compose.yml
 - Refer Dockerfile
 #### External commands used